qxf2/interview-scheduler/README.md

 4. Now it's time to activate your virtualenv.
 To do that type the below command in the terminal

-            (Unix) source name of your virtualenv/bin/activate
+            (Unix) source (name of your virtualenv/bin/activate)

-            (Windows)source name of your virtualenv/scripts/activate
+            (Windows)source (name of your virtualenv/scripts/activate)

 5. You can see your virtualenv name in the terminal.
 Once you have finished your work you can do the deactivation by typing the below command in the terminal

             deactivate

-6. From next time onwards you can don't need to repeat steps 1 to 4.You can directly goto step 4 and work on your project and to stop you can do step 5
+6. From next time onwards you don't need to repeat steps 1 to 4.You can directly goto step 4 and work on your project and to stop you can do step 5

 __c.
 Install the required Python modules:__